ipserc/complexarith/README.md

 The com.ipserc.arith.polynom package contains the Polynom class.
 Polynom.java provides the methods to operate with polynomials and calculate their roots in complex field.
-Generates polynomials from Hermite, Legendre, Lagerre and Chebyshev.
+Generates Hermite, Legendre, Lagerre and Chebyshev polynomials of any degree.
 It incorporates methods to graphically represent polynomials.
 It makes use of the JavaPlot library of Panayotis (http://javaplot.panayotis.com/)

 The com.ipserc.arith.vector package contains the Vector class.